TranPhucVinh/C/Application layer/HTTP client/README.md

     char **h_aliases;         /* A zero-terminated array of alternate names for the host */ int    h_addrtype;        /* host address type */ int    h_length;          /* length of address */
     char **h_addr_list;       /* A zero-terminated array of network addresses for the host.
-Host addresses are returned in network byte order.
+Host addresses are returned in network byte order*/
- */
 }
 ```